 The Milan Cortina bronze completes an "Olympic downhill medal podium" for Goggia, having collected one of each color.

 Wearing the 13th bib, Lindsey Vonn (USA) crashed hard moments into her run.
-The 41-year-old clipped a race gate, twisted around and ultimately lost her balance.
-She fell on the Tofane Alpine Skiing Centre snow and tumbled down the piste until coming to a stop.
+The 41-year-old clipped a race gate, twisted in the air and thudded onto the Tofane snow, tumbling down the piste.

-After about 15 minutes, Vonn was airlifted via helicopter off the slope for further evaluation.
+After about 15 minutes, Vonn was airlifted via off the slope for further evaluation.

 Vonn wasn't the only athlete who struggled to navigate the Tofane slopes.
-Many stumbled and two others crashed, which included Cande Moreno (AND).
+Skis rattled on the uneven surface, causing many racers to stumble and two others to crash, which included Cande Moreno (AND).
 She too was airlifted off the mountain.

 American Jackie Wiles nearly claimed a medal, coming in fourth (+0.59).
 She finished less than three-tenths of a second behind the third-place Goggia.